smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 CustomGasPriceCalldata = '' # Default
 ```
-CustomGasPriceCalldata is optional and can be set to call a custom gas price API at the given OracleAddress.
+CustomGasPriceCalldata is optional and can be set to call a custom gas price function at the given OracleAddress.

 ## EVM.GasEstimator.LimitJobType
 ```toml